 In a state of emergency, customers or patients share crucial information with hospitals without thinking twice.
 It is their responsibility by this federal law to protect that information and prevent any possible breaches.
 Contact centers must train and educate their agents on such regulations, so they can preserve the interest of their customers and their respective customers.
 To make this possible, contact centers must invest in robust CRM systems and relevant cloud solutions that are capable of preserving user information and are HIPAA compliant.

 Another US-only state regulation is the TCPA aka the Telephone Consumer Protection Act.
-It prohibits the call center to engage in any solicitations via the phone or any other automated phone system.
+It prohibits the contact center to engage in any solicitations via the phone or any other automated phone system.
 The rule extends to robocalls as well.